naym00/Scrapy/README.md

 ### Database Creation
 - [x] Create Database named in 'hotel_data'
-- [x] Import 'hotel_information.sql' which is in spiders folder.
+- [x] Import 'hotel_information.sql' which is in 'spiders' folder.

 ### Project Setup
 - [x] Go to the project folder which is 'Scrapy'